lmammino/iteration-protocols-workshop/07-tips-and-pitfalls/README.md

 Now that we know how to use async iterables and handle backpressure, let me tell you that for _complex enough_ pipelines (e.g. when you have more than 2 steps) it's much better (and simpler) to avoid async iterables and use the [`pipeline()`](https://nodejs.org/api/stream.html#streampipelinesource-transforms-destination-callback) function from the `stream/promise` module instead.

 Just to illustrate my point, let me show you an example.
-In the following example we are still counting bytes and savind the data to a file, but this time we also want to compress the data while saving it.
+In the following example we are still counting bytes and saving the data to a file, but this time we also want to compress the data while saving it.